koii-network/docs/koii/ways-to-get-koii/faucet.md

 ![Banner](./img/Koii%20Faucet.svg)

 The faucet lets new users claim free tokens by verifying their accounts.
-Additionally, if you are invited to Koii Network by a friend, you both will get 5 extra KOII tokens.
+Additionally, if you are invite someone to Koii Network, you both will get 5 extra KOII tokens.

-::::info I found Koii Network by myself
+::::info I wasn't referred by anyone.
+Can I still get the 5 extra KOII tokens?
-If you aren't referred by anyone and found the Koii Network on your own, that is extra cool.
+If you found the Koii Network on your own, that is extra cool.
 We can be your friend!
-Contact us on Discord to get your 5 extra KOII tokens.
+Contact us on [Discord](https://discord.com/invite/koii) to get your 5 extra KOII tokens.

 ::::